dhruv025/titanic-survival/README.md

 In this project, our task is to create a machine learning model on the Titanic Dataset which predicts whether a passenger on the titanic would have been survived or not.
 Some of the classification algorithms have been used, out of which RandomForestClassifier gives the best result.

-Major Steps followed during the project -
+# Major Steps followed during the project -
-1. Data Gathering – Dataset has been downloaded from kaggle.
+1.Data Gathering – Dataset has been downloaded from kaggle.
 The dataset consist of 891 rows and 12 columns.

 2. Feature Engineering – In this, first of all I have checked for the missing values in the dataset if any.
 Since, Age feature has 177 missing values.
 So, I have used fillna() method to fill the missing values.